BrockStech/TheLeagueFantasyFootball/Constitution.md

 * Divisions: 2
 * Cost: $50
 * Draft Order: Results from yearly event (TBD each year)
 * Keepers: 1 - The keeper will take the draft spot which they were drafted the previous year.
 If this player is chosen as the keeper for 2 straight year’s, he will take up half the draft spot of the previous year (Round Down).
 ADP + 7 rounds for undrafted players.
-“Dibs” rule – last pick in the draft is a possible keeper for next year.
+If a player is out for entire season before the draft, the drafted player cannot be a keeper the following year.

 ## Payout
 * First: $450